open-edge-platform/infra-onboarding/dkam/README.md

-The DKAM stands for Dynamic Kit Adaptation Module is a component in the Edge Infrastructure Manager,responsible to onboard edge node with curated sets of bare metal agents and software that can support deployment of other apps.It prepare artifacts like iPXE, HookOS for onboarding.
+The DKAM stands for Dynamic Kit Adaptation Module is a component in the Edge Infrastructure Manager,responsible to onboard edge node with curated sets of bare metal agents and software that can support deployment of other apps.
+It prepares artifacts like iPXE, HookOS for onboarding.

 ## Features

-- OS Resource Management: Interfaces with the Infra Inventory Service to manage OS resources lifecycle.
 - Secure Boot support: Generate signing keys to enroll inside UEFI BIOS Secure Boot Settings
 - iPXE build support: Build iPXE binary, inject orchestrator certificate and sign the binary for secure boot.
-- HookOS Configurations: Dowload prebuilt HookOS, inject certificates and required configurations and sign the image.
+- HookOS Configurations: Download prebuilt HookOS, inject certificates and required configurations and sign the image.
-- UbuntuOS download: Download and integrity check of ubuntu OS based on the profile selected.
-- Curation: Installer script (Ubuntu LTS, Ubuntu EXT, "Intel® Tiber™ Microvisor" RT and "Intel® Tiber™ Microvisor" NONRT)curation based on profile.

 ## Get Started